 What can cause a reduction in my PPP loan forgiveness amount?

 If you use your PPP loan for anything other than the costs mentioned above, you won’t receive full loan forgiveness.
-But since it’s a 1% loan and you have 2 years (or 5 years) to pay back any unforgivable expenses and interest, that may be worth it to many businesses.
+But since it’s a 1% loan and you have 2 years (or 5 years, depending on when you got your loan) to pay back any unforgivable expenses and interest, that may be worth it to many businesses.
 You can still apply for forgiveness of any portion of your loan that you spent on authorized PPP forgiveness expenses.

 Other things that can cause your PPP loan forgiveness to be reduced include: